Valkyria Chronicles: Valkyria Revolution

-Valkyria Revolution (known in Japan as Valkyria of the Blue Revolution) was released on PlayStation 4 and PlayStation Vita on January 19, 2017 in Japan.
+Valkyria Revolution was released on PlayStation 4 and PlayStation Vita on January 19, 2017 in Japan.
 It is considered a spin-off, with a storyline separate from the main series, taking place in the fictional country of Jutland.
 It was released in North America and Europe on June 27, 2017 and June 30, 2017 respectively for the PlayStation 4, PlayStation Vita and Xbox One, making it the first series game to be on a Microsoft console, alongside the PlayStation versions.